Akashkavindu/ZANTA-BAILEYS/README.md

 **ZANTA-BAILEYS** is a modified, **100% pure & clean custom fork** of Baileys.
 All hidden tracking endpoints, background data collection, and annoying developer auto-follow newsletter scripts have been completely stripped out to ensure maximum privacy, safety, and background performance for your automated bots.

-Optimized specifically to power the **ZANTA-MD** WhatsApp bot framework.
+Optimized specifically to power the **ZANTA-MINI** WhatsApp bot framework.

 ---